Foot

 Vs. Low Arch Supports

-All arch supports are
+All arch supports

-arch supports higher
+some arch supports

-Arch supports that are
+effective for.
+Arch supports

-after an extended and gradual breaking-in period.
+and gradual breaking-in period.

 The